RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - D must show signing is fair, just, and reasonable
 - Undue Influence
   - Johnson v Buttress (1936) 56 CLR 113
-    - ‘The jurisdiction of a court of equity to set aside gifts [and contracts] inter vivos which have been procured by undue influence is exercised where
+    - 'The jurisdiction of a court of equity to set aside gifts [and contracts] inter vivos which have been procured by undue influence is exercised where
-      - 1. undue influence is proved as a fact, or [‘actual undue influence’]
+      - 1. undue influence is proved as a fact, or ['actual undue influence']
-      - 2. where, undue influence being presumed from the relations existing between the parties, the presumption has not been rebutted.’ [‘presumed undue influence’]
+      - 2. where, undue influence being presumed from the relations existing between the parties, the presumption has not been rebutted.' ['presumed undue influence']
   - Duress vs Undue influence
     - The defense of duress exists to protect against contracts that are obtained by some type of threat or coercion.
     - The defense of undue influence exists for a more specialized role, to protect against assent obtained by unfair persuasion.